 Cocoa butter is a natural fat extracted from the cacao bean.
 It’s been used for years as a moisturizer.
 It has vitamins A and E to fight against environmental damage and therefore fight the signs of aging.
 It helps the skin retain moisture and improves elasticity.
 Cocoa butter is also said to improve the appearance of stretch marks.
 It has also been used to ease skin conditions like rashes, eczema, and psoriasis.

 Shea butter (karite butter) made from the nuts of the karite tree, also has vitamins A and E to strengthen skin and repair damage.
 It has been used to heal burns, sores, and scars, and to treat psoriasis, eczema, and dermatitis.
 It helps promote cell renewal and diminish the appearance of wrinkles.
-It is also a good for treatment of acne scars because it is non-comedogenic and has anti-microbial properties.
+It is also a good for treatment of acne scars because it is non-comedogenic and has anti-microbial, anti-inflammatory, and antioxidant properties.

 Palm oil is rich in antioxidants and two forms of vitamin E—tocopherol and tocotrienol—which is useful in the treatment of acne and eczema, and reduces cell damage caused by environmental toxins and free radicals.

 Palm kernel oil is extracted from the fruit seeds of the African palm tree.
-It is high in lauric acid, giving it anti-bacterial and anti-fungal properties.
+It is high in lauric acid, which has anti-fungal and antibacterial properties.

 Coconut oil has fatty acids that work to reinforce the skin’s lipid barrier and lock in moisture.
-Coconut oil is also helpful for repairing skin damage, dry skin and eczema, and to reduce the appearance of wrinkles.
-It has cleansing and antibacterial properties, which makes it useful for removing grime and makeup, and, when combined with other ingredients, it works as a natural deodorant.
+Coconut oil may also help repair skin damage, dry skin and eczema, and reduce the appearance of wrinkles.
+It has cleansing and antibacterial properties, which make it useful for removing grime and makeup, and, when combined with other ingredients, it works as a natural deodorant.